Estate Planning Process

 Step One: Week 1 – The Initial Consultation Meeting

 Prior to any consultation, you will receive confirmation of your meeting date and time, and a simple worksheet to complete and bring with you to your appointment.
-My planning process starts with a one hour initial consultation meeting.
-In this meeting, we work together to determines your wishes, desires, needs, and concerns, answer your questions, and outline various estate planning options that are available.
+My planning process starts with a one-hour initial consultation meeting.
+In this meeting, we work together to determines your wishes, desires, special needs, and concerns, answer your questions, and outline various estate planning options that are available.

 If the joint decision is made at the end of the consultation meeting to engage me to prepare your estate plan, then an Engagement Letter is signed, and a deposit of one-half of the agreed upon fee based on the initial level of planning desired is paid.

 Depending on the level of estate planning selected, you will either be interviewed for your estate planning choices as part of the Initial Consultation, or you will then receive a folder with additional worksheets for you to complete as your “homework” prior to your next meeting with me, the Plan Design Meeting.